Frequently Asked Questions

 - Anode on water heater checked (if fitted).

 Yes!
-Regent Caravans is a member of Caravan Industry Association in Victoria.
+Regent Caravans is a member of Caravan Industry Association in Victoria and holds an RVMAP accreditation.

 Construction: